 Personal development refers to changes in emotional needs and competencies.

 SwimSprouts prefers to wait until babies are at least 3 months old before participating in an aquatic activity within a communal pool.
 Formal aquatic lessons for babies under 3 months are not recommended.
-Parents can however access educational advice from members of the SwimSprouts educational team on early introduction to aquatic experiences through our video pre lessons preparation site.
+Parents can however access educational advice from members of the SwimSprouts educational team on an early introduction to aquatic experiences through our video pre lessons preparation site.

 Ages 3 – 24 months

-Appropriate clothing should be worn by both baby and parent and we encourage parents to wear a T-shirt when participating in our lessons as this allows easy access of grabbing and gripping.
+Appropriate clothing should be worn by both baby and parent and we encourage parents to wear a T-shirt when participating in our lessons as this allows easy access to grabbing and gripping.
 (Ape-like clinging for babies)

 When you come to the SwimSprouts swimming lessons for babies you will experience lovely warm water at a purpose-built centre for learning in Linlithgow where you will learn with your baby/toddler where the water is warm and safe.
 Travel with us from the beginning.
-SwimSprouts is the start of an exciting water experience that progresses from being in the water, to having coffee/tea and socialising, progress on through with lessons for babies to toddlers (2 and 3 year olds)
+SwimSprouts is the start of an exciting water experience that progresses from being in the water to having coffee/tea and socialising, progress on through with lessons for babies to toddlers (2 and 3-year-olds)